ZKsync protocol overview

 For additional context or insights, consider exploring these resources:

-The ZK Chain
+The ZKsync Chain

-The ZK Chain is the continuation of Ethereum's rollup centric roadmap.
+The ZKsync Chain is the continuation of Ethereum's rollup centric roadmap.
 Ethereum provides security via DA and verification of proofs, but the question of execution is left to the rollups.
 In order to have the best UX, it is necessary to solve interoperability and the free flow of assets between chains.
-We do this via the Shared Bridge Contract on L1 which stores Ether and ERC20 tokens for all ZK Chains (implementing custom bridges is still possible).
+We do this via the Shared Bridge Contract on L1 which stores Ether and ERC20 tokens for all ZKsync Chains (implementing custom bridges is still possible).
 With Shared Bridge, the chains are able to trust each other due to the fact that they are managed by the same STM contract, using the same VM and proof system.

 Made with ❤️ by the ZKsync Community